High-Protein Breakfast Ideas for Beginners: Easy and Healthy Morning Meals

 Greek Yogurt Berry Bowl

-Greek yogurt is one of the simplest high-protein breakfast foods for the novice.
+Greek yogurt is one of the simplest high-protein breakfast options for beginners.

 protein (approximate)